 Is White Rice Good or Bad for you?

 Though white rice is more processed, it’s not necessarily bad.

 Most white rice is enriched with vitamins like folate to improve its nutritional value.
 Additionally, its low fiber content may help with digestive issues.

-Brown rice is a healthier option for most people, but it’s fine to enjoy white rice from time to time.
+Brown rice is a healthier option for most people, but it’s OK to enjoy white rice from time to time.

-So a risotto once a week is perfectly fine.
-If you have diabetes or are overweight, you should definitely limit its consumption.
+So a risotto once a week is OK.
+However, if you have diabetes or are overweight, you should limit its consumption.

 So… risotto.
 Very easy, there are only a couple of things that you have to learn about making a risotto, which will make you master it: close attention to first steps and presence.

 Feeling like having comfort food?
 Check this additional recipes:

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!